dwrobel/flatcam/README.md

 - fixed issue with Tcl Shell loosing focus after each command, therefore needing to click in the edit line before we type a new command (borrowed from @brainstorm
-- added a header in the postprocessor files mentioning that the GCODE files were generated by FlatCAM.
+- added a header in the preprocessor files mentioning that the GCODE files were generated by FlatCAM.
 - modified the number of decimals in some of the line entries to 4.
 - added an alias for the millholes Tcl Command: 'mill'